RPTools/maptool/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem.
 * **Use a clear descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as much detail as possible.
 This will help us find and fix the problem faster.
-* **Explain which behaviour you exepcted to see and why**
+* **Explain which behavior you expected to see and why**
 * **Include screenshots and animated GIFs** (where relevant) which show you following the steps and the error that occurred.
-* **If a problem wasn't triggerd by a specific action**, decribe what you were doing before the problem happened.
+* **If a problem wasn't triggered by a specific action**, describe what you were doing before the problem happened.
 * **Provide the details of the Operating System and MapTool version** you are running.

-Provide more contect by answering these questions:
+Provide more context by answering these questions:
 * **Did the problem start happening recently**, for example after upgrading to a new version, or was this always a problem?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * **If the problem is related to assets (for example images)** does the problem happen with all assets of this type or only certain ones?

 ### Suggesting Enhancements
-This section guids you trhough submitting an enhancment suggestion/feature request for MapTool, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion/feature request for MapTool, including completely new features and minor improvements to existing functionality.
-#### Before Suggesting an Enhancment.
+#### Before Suggesting an Enhancement.
 * **Perform a [cursory search][feature-issue]** to see if the problem has already been reported.

-### How Do I Submit an Ehancement Suggestion?
+### How Do I Submit an Enhancement Suggestion?

 Feature requests are tracked as [GitHub Issues](https://guides.github.com/features/issues/).
-To create a Bug Report use the [Feature Request Issue Template](https://github.com/RPTools/maptool/issues/new?assignees=&labels=feature&template=feature_request.md&title=).
+To create a Feature Request use the [Feature Request Issue Template](https://github.com/RPTools/maptool/issues/new?assignees=&labels=feature&template=feature_request.md&title=).

 Explain your request
 * **Use a clear and descriptive title** for the issue to identify the suggestion.
-* **Provide a step-by-step description of the ehancement** in as much detail as possible.
+* **Provide a step-by-step description of the enhancement** in as much detail as possible.
-* **Provide specifc examples to demosntate**
+* **Provide specific examples to demonstrate**
-* **Describe thge current behaviour** and **explain which behaviour you exepcted to see instead** and why.
+* **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help to demonstate the steps or point out how things could work.
+* **Include screenshots and animated GIFs** which help to demonstrate the steps or point out how things could work.
-* **Explain why this enhacment would be useful** to other MapTool users.
+* **Explain why this enhancement would be useful** to other MapTool users.
 * **Specify which version of MapTool you are using.**

 ### Your First Code Contribution
 Unsure where to begin contributing code to MapTool?
 You can start by looking through these `a good first issue` and `up for grabs` issues.
 * [Good First Issues][good-first-issue] - issues which should be good for people who are not yet familiar with MapTool code base.
-* [Up For Graps Issues][up-for-grabs] - issues which require a little but not much familiarity with the MapTool code base and dont require extensive modifications.
+* [Up For Grabs Issues][up-for-grabs] - issues which require a little but not much familiarity with the MapTool code base and don't require extensive modifications.

 ### Local Development
 MapTool can be developed locally, for instructions on how to do this see [Contributor Setup Instructions For MapTool][contributor-setup-for-maptool]